CatherineFontaine/CatherineFontaine.github.io/en/otherexperiences.md

 In my first year, I worked as VP Events, and I had the opportunity to organize two big events: *MAIS Hacks* and the *Learnathon*. *MAIS Hacks* was a 48-hour hackathon with 150 participants, where the challenge was to create a project involving AI.
 We had mentorship and workshops available for everyone, and I worked closely with industry sponsors to make sure everything ran smoothly.
 The *Learnathon*, on the other hand, was a series of conferences on AI and ML, where we brought in leading researchers, including Yoshua Bengio.

-This year, I started off on the podcast team, reaching out to AI leaders in both industry and academia to plan interviews for our podcast.
+Last year, I started off on the podcast team, reaching out to AI leaders in both industry and academia to plan interviews for our podcast.
 By the end of the fall semester, I returned to the Events team to help make the 2025 hackathon a success.

 ### Work Experience